PC4005 - Study Skills and Introductory Biopsychology (2019/20)

 The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
 Specifically, this module aims to

-- Give students the opportunity to experience and make use of peer and personal support systems.
+• Give students the opportunity to experience and make use of peer support.

 As such, the student skills element of this module encourages students to develop practical, intellectual and interpersonal skills that are of use in many employment settings, and also provides students with a toolkit of intellectual and practical academic skills which will assist their progression to modules at levels 5 & 6.

-Biological psychology topics will include introducing the nervous system and endocrine system, communication between and within cells, neuroanatomy, biological research methodology, behavioural and molecular genetics, and the biological bases of the senses.
+Topics will be drawn from introducing the nervous system and endocrine system, neuronal communications, neuroanatomy, biological research methodology, behavioural and molecular genetics, vision, the biological bases of the senses etc. LO5,LO6,LO7

-In terms of opportunities for PDP development in the biological part of the module, students will be exposed to the full discipline of biological psychology.
+For PDP development, students will be exposed to the full discipline of biological psychology.
 During this time, the different careers within the field of biological psychology will be discussed.
 During seminars students will have the opportunity to discuss potential careers within the area and seek advice from lecturers.

 On successful completion of this module students will be able to:

 1. Apply study techniques, skills and strategies to help their learning and written work.